tinuzz/wp-plugin-trackserver/readme.txt

 == Changelog ==

+= UNRELEASED =
+* Better error handling and meaningful feedback when uploading a file that is too large.

 = v1.8 =
 * Fix parsing of MapMyTracks points with negative coordinates.
 Thanks to Michel Boulet for helping me find the problem.
-* Add some more documentation and FAQs
+* Add some more documentation and FAQs.

 = v1.7 =
 * Add a 'Delete' link in the track edit modal, so you don't have to use a bulk action to delete a single track.
 * Do not omit tracks with zero locations in track management.
-* Full i18n and Dutch translation
+* Full i18n and Dutch translation.
 * Support the 'getttripfull' action for TrackMe, to allow TrackMe 2.0 to import your tracks from the server.
-* Use HTTPS in default map tile URL
+* Use HTTPS in default map tile URL.

 = v1.6 =
 * Add option for setting the map tile attribution, as required by most tile